 User Feedback

 User feedback was a key evaluation method for assessing ChatPPG usability and effectiveness.
 Based on the Open WebUI framework [21], a user study was conducted with professional coaches and competitive players.
 Participants interacted with the system by uploading match videos for analysis and receiving actionable insights and training recommendations.
-Feedback was systematically collected through ChatPPG built-in evaluation feature, as shown in Fig. 8, where users rated responses and provided detailed comments.
+Feedback was systematically collected through ChatPPG's built-in evaluation feature, as shown in Fig. 8, where users rated responses and provided detailed comments.